-Why is DNA Fragmentation treatment infertility in Delhi Important?
+Why is Sperm DNA Fragmentation treatment Important?

-This DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
+This sperm DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
 But the high percentage of DNA fragmentation in sperm cells leads to male infertility, which the usual semen analysis cannot predict.

-Men with low motility defects often have high levels of sperm DNA fragmentation in Delhi.
+Men with low motility defects often have high levels of sperm DNA fragmentation in India Delhi.
 The degree of DNA fragmentation in sperm cells can predict outcomes for IVF-ICSI.